TheArchitectDev/Architect.Identities/README.md

 ## Which type of ID should I use?

-Prefer the [Fluid](#fluid), as it is the most compact (i.e. human-friendly) and the most efficient (i.e. machine-friendly).
+Prefer the [DistributedId](#distributed-ids), as it is a drop-in replacement for the UUID.

-When to use the [DistributedId](#distributed-ids) instead:
+If any of the following are true, consider using the [Fluid](#fluid) instead:

+- You are unable to use a `decimal` or `string` as an ID value.
+- You need to generate more than 128K IDs per second, per application instance.
+- Encountering 1 collision per 350 billion (350,000,000,000) IDs would be unacceptable.

+Compared to the DistributedId, the Fluid has the following pros and cons:

+##### Pros

+- The ID is a 64-bit `long` or `ulong`, a simple primitive, rather than a 93-bit decimal.
+- It avoids collisions entirely, rather than making them exceedingly unlikely.
+- It can be generated at a rate of 1M per second, per application instance.

+##### Cons

+- It requires a clock synchronization mechanism (such as NTP) on the application's host.
+(The maximum acceptable drift is about 5 ms.)
+- It requires a synchronization mechanism, such as database or blob storage container.
+- It requires startup configuration, whereas the DistributedId can be invoked on-the-fly.
-- If you need your IDs to be extremely hard to guess.
-(Beware of security through obscurity.)
+- While the Fluid is not necessarily _easy_ to guess, it lacks the significant randomness that makes the DistributedId extremely hard to guess.
+(Beware of security through obscurity in general.)
-- If you are unsure whether your servers are running a clock synchronization mechanism (such as NTP).
-- If the application lacks access to at least a SQL database _or_ Azure.
-(More effort would be required to provide the Fluid's synchronization mechanism.)
-- If the application lacks Dependency Injection.
-- If the application regularly experiences unclean shutdown.
+- It runs out of available timestamps before the year 2200, whereas the DistributedId can represent timestamps beyond the year 3000.

 ## Distributed IDs

 A DistributedId is a UUID replacement represented as a `decimal`.
 It can be generated on-the-fly without any prerequisites, and is _significantly_ more efficient than a random UUID as a primary key in a database.

 Distributed applications can create unique DistributedIds with no synchronization mechanism between them.
 This holds true under almost any load.
-Even under extreme conditions, there tends be no more than 1 collision per 35 billion IDs generated.
+Even under extreme conditions, there tends be no more than 1 collision per 350 billion IDs generated.

-DistributedIds are designed to be unique within a logical context, such as a database table or Bounded Context.
-This forms the most common boundary within which uniqueness is required.
+DistributedIds are designed to be unique within a logical context, such as a database table, a Bounded Context, or even a medium-sized company.
+These form the most common boundaries within which uniqueness is required.
 Any number of distributed applications may contribute new IDs to such a context.

 Note that a DistributedId **reveals its creation timestamp**, which may be considered sensitive data in certain contexts.